lzwjava/blog-source/resume.md

 * LeanChat, iOS & Android, 2014.07 - 2015.10
 * The detail can be found above.

+### Online Projects

+* An example microservice project with unit tests, about users, users' roles and their relationship, https://github.com/lzwjava/user-service
+* Some replication code of the project from the book Neural Networks and Deep Learning, a simple neural network to recognize hand-written digits
+* An iOS chat application that shows the functionality of LeanCloud Chat SDK, https://github.com/lzwjava/leanchat-ios
+* An Android chat application that shows the functionality of LeanCloud Chat SDK, https://github.com/lzwjava/leanchat-android
+* A course to teach basic programming and provide some beginner guide with several programming languages like Rust, Python, Java, and C, and discuss the topics like cloud computing and machine learning, https://github.com/lzwjava/curiosity-courses
+* A Simple and Elegant HTML Parser written in Swift, https://github.com/lzwjava/Creak
+* An Xcode plugin to let you jump to history, blame, PRs, issues, and notifications pages of any GitHub repo with one shortcut. https://github.com/lzwjava/Reveal-In-GitHub

 ## Expectation

 * Expected Positions: Machine Learning Engineer / Data Engineer / Full Stack Engineer